iotdomain/iotdomain-standard/README.md

 5. This standard does not limit itself to devices.
 Information *enrichment* services, such as automation, analysis and AI services that support the standard, can be added to the bus and use the information that is published.
 In turn they can publish their own information to be shown or used by other services.
 These services no longer need to figure out how to connect to information sources and can readily use the information published on the message bus.
 It greatly simplifies the flow of information.
 6. Information sharing is built into the standard using zoning.
 The owner of a zone can share select information with users in another zone without concerns of security as the zones remains locked off to anything else.
 IoT devices don't need to know anything about how to share their information.
 See the use-cases for examples of how useful this can be.

 The use of a message bus is key to this standard to ensure security without the headaches.
 All communication takes place over the message bus.
-Secure and hardened message bus implementations are readily available for different environments, like the lightweight [mosquitto](https://mosquitto.org/)' that easily run on a raspberry pi, enterprise level implementations such as [HiveMQ](https://www.hivemq.com/), and massive cloud based implementations like [Amazon IoT](https://aws.amazon.com/iot/) and [Google IoT](https://cloud.google.com/iot-core).
+Secure and hardened message bus implementations are readily available for different environments, like the lightweight [mosquitto](https://mosquitto.org/)' that easily run on a raspberry pi, enterprise level implementaticabin2ons such as [HiveMQ](https://www.hivemq.com/), and massive cloud based implementations like [Amazon IoT](https://aws.amazon.com/iot/) and [Google IoT](https://cloud.google.com/iot-core).

 The standard is technology agnostic and can be implemented with any programming language and message bus of choice.
 MQTT and HTTP based protocols are the most common formats for transporting the information.

 A reference implementation of library supporting the standard for MQTT based message bus is available along with several adapters that use it to publish information from zwave, onewire, cameras and other.
 A dashboard with configuration editor provides an example on how to use the published information.

-The standard can be found here:  [IoT Connect Standard](./iotconnect-standard.md)
+The standard can be found here:  [IoTConnect Standard](./iotconnect-standard.md)

 The golang reference implementation: [IotZone-golang](https://github.com/hspaay/iotzone.golang)